pwspen/bitreason/README.md

 If you make a model for ARC and it works well it might be pretty opaque.
 What parts of it contribute to its success?
 The goal here is to give you ways to examine that.

+This can be smoothly varied to increase difficulty (just increase length of bitstring) unlike arc